Heavy metal toxicity: hair loss and health problems

 Or to discover more information about cleaning living and holistic lifestyle, explore my optimal health page.

-My favourite readings about this topic are :
+My favorite readings about this topic are :

 - Tox-sick, From Tox-sick to not sick by Susan Somers